DevexSolar/RoadWarrior/ADRs/efficient-data-storage.md

 ## Decision

-We believe that document-based NoSQL database is the best fit for data storage.
+We believe that document-based **NoSQL** database is the best fit for data storage for our product.
 Moreover, we select **MongoDB** in particular due to its maturity, its efficiency for web applications, its excellent integration with most popular web/mobile programming languages, as well as its ability for high performance and high availability.

 ## Consequences